2025–26 FC Basel season: Off and pre-season

 Then on 4 July a further player transfer and a further loan contract were confirmed.
 First, Arnau Comas, who had been on loan to Eibar transferred to Deportivo de La Coruña for an undisclosed fee.
 Then Đorđe Jovanović, who had been on loan to FK Partizan, moved on to Maccabi Haifa also on loan.

 FCB announced on 17 July that they had reached an agreement with the City Football Group, who are the owners of ES Troyes, about a definite transfer of Metinho and that the player had signed in on a five-year contract.
 A further transfer in was Andrej Bačanin from FK Čukarički, from the Serbian Super League, to strengthen the FCB midfield.
 This was announced on 1 July 2025.
-Then FCB signed striker Moritz Broschinski in from VfL Bochum on 12 Ausgust.
+Then FCB signed striker Moritz Broschinski in from VfL Bochum on 12 August.
 On 25 August the club announced that they had signed Jeremy Agbonifo in on loan from Lens until the end of the season.
 On 1 September another transfer announcement was made by the club, Flavius Daniliuc, an Austrian national player, was signed in from Salernitana to strengthen the FCB defence.
-On the same day Ibrahim Salah joined FCB with a four year contract.
+On the same day Ibrahim Salah joined FCB with a four-year contract.
 Born in Belgium, he has represented Morocco at international level, he had been with Rennes before he signed for Basel.

 In the other direction, on 25 July, the club announced that Roméo Beney had transferred out to Portuguese club Famalicão.
 On 30 July it was announced that Andrin Hunziker was loaned out to Winterthur until 30 June 2026 so that he could obtain further playing experience.
 On 18 August FCB announced that they were loaning out Gabriel Sigua to Lausanne-Sport until the end of the season.
 In a further announcement on the same day, the club stated that Kevin Carlos had signed a contract with OGC Nice and had left the team after just one season with them.
 On 19 August the club announced that Emmanuel Essiam had been loaned out until the end of the season to Francs Borains in Belgium.